xbeat/Machine-Learning/README.md

 The Transformer Architecture

 The Transformer architecture, introduced in the paper "Attention is All You Need" by Vaswani et al., revolutionized natural language processing.
 This model relies solely on attention mechanisms, eschewing recurrence and convolutions.
 It has become the foundation for many state-of-the-art language models.

+## Backpropagation Through Time in Recurrent Neural Networks

+Introduction to Backpropagation Through Time (BPTT) in RNNs

+Backpropagation Through Time (BPTT) is a crucial algorithm for training Recurrent Neural Networks (RNNs).
+It extends the standard backpropagation algorithm to handle sequences of inputs and outputs, allowing RNNs to learn from temporal data.
+BPTT unfolds the RNN across time steps, treating each time step as a layer in a deep neural network.

 ## Calculus and the Brachistochrone Problem in Machine Learning Using Python